-‘A rose for every emotion’ is the culmination of PJ Dave Group’s efforts over the years; optimising the best natural resources and industry expertise that Kenya can offer before distributing its resultant products on a global scale
+‘A rose for every emotion’ is the culmination of the efforts of PJ Dave Group over the years; optimising the best natural resources and industry expertise that Kenya can offer before distributing its resultant products on a global scale.

 For more than 20 years, PJ Dave Group has strived to bring the best quality roses not just to its domestic East Africa region, but to the world.
 And what has blossomed – as well as the market-leading flowers – is a business reputed on an intercontinental scale.

 It is the sheer variety of roses available that has set the Company apart for much of its two decade journey, and while this has manifested in export and marketing opportunities around the globe, the quality itself can be attributed to the hard work carried out at its Kenyan farms; PJ Dave Flowers, Isinya and PJ Dave Flowers, Timau.

 “PJ Dave Flowers Farm, Isinya is located at Kajiado, Kenya.
 The location altitude provides the ideal environment and climate to grow our unique varieties that are unparalleled.
 Our range of unique, vibrant and highly popular flowers come in various head sizes and lengths (from 4.5 centimetres (cm) head to 6.5 cm).
 We are Kenya’s leading growers and exporters of high quality roses,” the business proudly explains on its website.

 PJ Dave Flowers Timau, Rising Sun Flower Farm is located on the slopes of Mount Kenya and shares the same end results and diversity of product, but from a much higher altitude.

 And as such, main varieties of more than 50 including its exclusive variety, Rhodos continue to ensure that PJ Dave can boast one of the most comprehensive assortments in the industry.